Updated: Feb 7

 Also, this article is for those who are HEATHENS.
 I am glad that many come into “Asatru” due to the Vikings TV show and The Last Kingdom show.
 However, those that stay in Heathenry, must stay in Heathenry for the right reasons, and living a TV show not historically accurate is not a reason to be Heathen.
 Many come to Heathenry for the magical aspects alone.
 This article is not for those wishing to create the “Asatru Psychic Network.”
 As for the drug induced “hippies” that join “Asatru’s” ranks, there no mention of drug induced frenzies in the primary sources.
 This article is not for you either.

 If you do not celebrate historical Heathen Holy Days, and perform historical Heathen rites like Blot and Sumble, this article is NOT for you.
-The idea that people can come into a historical religion, not study it or its historical practices, and be able to successfully perform the art of soothsaying or seiðr, is RIDICULOUS.
+The idea that people can come into a historical religion, not study it or its historical practices, and be able to successfully perform the art of soothsaying or seiðr, predicting the future accurately, is ridiculous.
 A great Soothsayer will know and follow historical Heathen practices, not making up stuff, and certainly not one following modern ways like “The Wheel of the Year.”
 To successfully learn the art of soothsaying (predicting the future) one must know the Gods & Goddesses, and have an understanding of Uurd and her Shapers (Norns) and years of experience before being “successful” in this endeavor.
 Successful enough that even Christians would want you to predict their future.
 (Like the historical Saxon Soothsayers, a modern Soothsayer must be that accurate.)
 One verb that is used with performing seiðr is efla.
 “Efla” means “to prepare” or “to perform.”
 This word is used in the context of Heathen ritual called “blót.”
 It is clear, that seiðr fell into the category of ritual like blot was a Heathen ritual.
-Therefore, those not following the Old Ways are NOT following the art used to successfully perform soothsaying.
+Therefore, those not following the Old Ways are not following the art used to successfully perform soothsaying.

 In Chapter 4 of the Saga of Erik the Red, we have an example of a Volva.
 “A woman named Thorbiorg was in the settlement.
 She was a Soothsayer and called ‘Little Volva.’
 She had nine sisters all of whom were Soothsayers.
 She was the only one still living.
 It was Thorbiorg’s custom to go to feasts in the winter, and people invited her to their home; most who wanted foreknowledge of their Fate.”
 In Nornageststhattr 11, Gestr tells King Olaf that when he was born “Volvur were traveling around the country and they prophesied men’s Fates.”
 In Ynglingasaga 7, we see that Uuoden practiced “seið” which is a craft that allowed Uuoden to learn men’s Fates and the future.
 Please note, below I discuss that Norse society did not hold men who practiced Seið in high regard, yet Odin, a male, practiced this.